 - The next day: In a stand mixer fitted with a hook attachment, add poolish, water (2), yeast (2) and flour (2).
 Mix on low speed for 1-2 minutes until a shaggy mass.

-- Rest dough for 20 minutes.
+- Cover with plastic and rest dough for 20 minutes.

 - After the 20 minutes rest (aka. autolyse), add salt, and mix medium speed for 4-6 minutes.

 - Stop the machine, scrape down the sides.

 - Mix on high for 4-6 minutes, or until full gluten is developed.
 This can be done through the window pane test.